 Communicate early and often with employees

-When it comes to M&A activity, there’s generally a high degree of uncertainty.
-Though there are often significant restrictions on what can and not be communicated before a combination goes live, developing an internal communications strategy to keep employees apprised of progress and what they can and cannot expect moving forward will ease any uncertainty.
-It will reassure them that a new brand is on the way to support the M&A activity and that they will have the tools needed to not only understand the new organization but also communicate about it to their clients.
+When it comes to M&A activity, there’s generally a high degree of uncertainty among employees.
+There are also usually significant restrictions on what can and cannot be communicated before a combination goes live.
+So it’s important to develop an internal communications strategy to keep employees apprised of progress and set expectations for what they should expect moving forward.

 Build the brand from the inside out